JetBrains/teamcity-documentation/topics/upgrade-notes.md

 [//]: # (title: Upgrade Notes)
 [//]: # (auxiliary-id: Upgrade Notes)

+## Changes from 2019.1.3 to 2019.1.4

+### Bundled Tools Updates

+* The bundled 64-bit OpenJDK has been updated to version 8u222 in Linux Docker images, for both TeamCity server and agent.
+* The bundled 32-bit OpenJDK has been updated to version 8u222 in TeamCity server and agent installers.

 ## Changes from 2019.1.2 to 2019.1.3

 ### Bundled Tools Updates